bpmnServer/bpmn-server/docs/api/interfaces/IAPIModel.md

 ▸ **export**(`query`, `folder`, `user`): `any`

-exports the specified models based on a query to a folder
+outputs the specified models based on a query to a folder

 #### Parameters